top of page

 Center 3 - Secret Songs (with online or physical boomwhackers)

-There are two options for this center: a tech version with one computer per student, or a non-tech version with printables and boomwhackers.
+There are two options for this center: a tech version with one computer per student or team, or a non-tech version with printables and boomwhackers.
 Either way, your kids will LOVE this!

 Full disclosure: this is a product in my store.
-It's also my best-selling product, and it gives you a lot of mileage.
+Version 1 is also my best-selling product, and it gives you a lot of mileage.

-It's called Secret Boomwhacker Songs On a series of slides or printouts are written the fixed do, color-coded solfege syllables for 8 different common songs (think nursery rhymes and pre-school songs).
+Version 1 is called called Secret Songs: Kids Songs.
+On a series of slides or printouts is written the fixed do, color-coded solfege for 8 different common kids songs.

 With the boomwhackers, students must figure out using their ears what each song is!
 Make it more challenging by removing the song bank list.
 Answers can go in a Google Slide page, or on a piece of paper.